miso25/fonteo/README.md

 	<script type='text/javascript' src='fonteo.min.js' ></script>

-Then insert a text to your HTML output
+Then insert an element with some text to your HTML output

 	<p class='text'>Hello World!
 I am Fonteo - a jQuery Plugin to animate text...</p>